 |Paddy doing what he did best|

-Shortly after this Theo Foley and Les Gore at Charlton Athletic approached Colin and offered him his first full time contract and Barnet allegedly £10,000, Paddy was 24.
+After the aforementioned QPR replay Theo Foley and Les Gore at Charlton Athletic approached Colin and offered him his first full time contract and Barnet allegedly £10,000, Paddy was 24.

 “Eventually I gave in and chose Charlton not only because the size and potential of the club (they were in the old Division 3 in 1973) but also the close proximity.
 I knew as did Barnet manager Tommy Coleman that the time was right to move on”.
 Every Barnet follower was saddened to see Paddy leave Underhill, with his mop of thick blond hair on the right wing leaving full backs for dead time and time again, but we all knew he would progress.
 He was an exceptional talent and we had been fortunate to witness his maturity.
 He never let the side down and was one of those players who would give the crowd an instant lift of expectancy when he received the ball.
 I honestly believe only Andy Clarke and Dougie Freedman have come close to Paddy’s ability to excite an Underhill crowd in that way.